ga-sei-lessons/UNIT-4-AWS/D02/1-morning-lesson/7-dynamodb-get-delete.md

 console.log('success - data', data.Items[0])
 ```

 We should see the following.
+This is the same format we saw earlier after creating the item and choosing to see it in JSON format.

 <img src="https://i.imgur.com/v0k3FbV.png">

-So now we understand how the data is structured we can format it in a way that our front end dev team expects to receive it.
+So now we understand how the data is structured we can format it in a way that is a bit more intuitive and how our front end dev team expects to receive it.

 ```js
 const items = data.Items.map( (data,index) => {